RezaGonabadi77/Insurance/README.md

 ## Acknowledgements

-This code was created by [Your Name].
+This code was created by Reza Gonabadi.
 The Medical Cost Personal Dataset was obtained from [Kaggle](https://www.kaggle.com/mirichoi0218/insurance).